fluxnet-open-source/website/tutorials/git/12-clone-and-fork.md

 Let's say you have deleted your local repository and want to "clone" (download) it from GitHub.
 This is a common scenario when you want to work on a project that is hosted on GitHub.
 Cloning a repository creates a local copy on your computer where you can make changes, commit them, and push them back to the remote repository.

-Or, you might want to clone a repository from someone else to explore or experiement with their code.
+Or, you might want to clone a repository from someone else to explore or experiment with their code.
 This is a common practice when you want to learn from others

 ### Steps to Clone a Repository